-Justin M. Doherty, Associate AD for External Relations
+Justin M. Doherty, Senior Associate AD for External Relations

 Doherty was the day-to-day public relations contact for the Badger football program from 2001-07.
 During that time, Wisconsin played in six bowl games and Doherty promoted five Badgers who became finalists for major national awards, including Joe Thomas, the 2006 Outland Trophy winner.
 In his role as associate SID, Doherty was the primary publicist for the Badger men's basketball team (including the program's trip to the 2000 Final Four) and was the secondary contact for the football program during a period in which the Badgers won back-to-back Big Ten and Rose Bowl titles.
 Doherty was the sports information director at North Dakota from 1992-94 and was an assistant SID at Northern Michigan from 1990-92.
 He was the media relations contact for the Wildcats' 1991 NCAA Division I hockey national championship team.

 Doherty managed the long-track speed-skating venue's media workroom at the 2002 Salt Lake City Winter Olympic Games and was media coordinator for the 2006 NCAA Men's Frozen Four held in Milwaukee, as well as the 2008 NCAA Men's Hockey Midwest Regional in Madison.
 Doherty earned a B.A. in journalism from Michigan State in 1988, and a master's degree in journalism from Wisconsin (Madison) in 2003.
 He has participated in both the Sports Management Institute and the Division IA Athletic Directors Institute.
 He also serves on the board of directors of the Greater Madison Convention and Visitors Bureau.